J3rome/i3-multimonitor-workspace/README.md

 * Doesn't support plugging/unplugging of monitors.
 The daemon must be restarted and the config must be modified according to the new monitor setup (the workspace monitor assignement config)
 * The number of multimonitor workspaces is limited to `10` (`10 * NbMonitor` individual workspaces).
 * The daemon will only start when more than 1 monitor is connected (loosing the `--back_and_forth` and `--rename` capabilities)
-* The daemon keep the workspace names and the last focused workspace in memory, should write to file.
 * `--back_and_forth` can be a bit slow
-* When fast switching between `multimonitor workspace`, an individual workspace might get "deleted".
+* When fast switching between `multimonitor workspace`, an individual workspace might get "deleted" causing some jittering in the menu bar.
 Focusing back on this `multimonitor workspace` should sync back the individual workspaces.
 * When moving a container to a new workspace (Alt+Shift+7 when workspace 7 doesn't exist), Only the workspace on the main monitor will be created.
 Not a big issue, when focusing the newly created workspace the other workspaces will be created.
 * Sometime when a window is in fullscreen and we switch workspace, the container is not fullscreen anymore when we get back to the workspace.
+* When changing workspaces too quickly (By pressing down a binding for "Next workspace" and not releasing it for a couple of seconds), the `multimonitor workspace` changes won't be handled (for performance reasons).
+Switching back to the affected workspaces should sync them back.
+* Depending on your computer load (Ram almost full, CPU 100%, etc..), it might take some time for the focus events to be propagated which feel kinda laggy.

 ## TODO :